 - The American crows are some of the most intelligent animals that some scientists refer to as feathered apes.

-- It is believed that these birds have a good memory, apt problem-solving skills, and good communicative ability.
+- These birds are believed to have a good memory, apt problem-solving skills, and communicative abilities.

 3. Blue Jay

-The blue jay is considered a passerine bird that is native to the eastern parts of North America.
+The blue jay is considered a passerine bird native to the eastern parts of North America.

-- These birds are notable for their bright blue plumage, with pale gray feathers below.
-These birds also have a smooth chest.
+- These birds are notable for their bright blue plumage and pale gray feathers below.
+These birds also have smooth chests.

 - The blue jays are well known for their intelligence.
-This comes as no surprise, given that they are classified under the Corvidae Family, which contains some of the most intelligent birds.
+This is no surprise, given that they are classified under the Corvidae Family, which contains some of the most intelligent birds.